strang3nt/AdvancedAlgorithmsLab_21-22/Reports/Lab2/src/Nearest-Neighbour.md

         [0], visitedMap
 ```

-it has a time complexity of $O(n)$ because it has to initialise the support
+`initialisation` has a time complexity of $O(n)$ because it has to initialise
-structure used for tracking the nodes already inserted in the partial circuit,
+the support structure used for tracking the nodes already inserted in the
-which enables faster operations later on.
+partial circuit, which enables faster operations later on.

 The `selection` function instead has to select one node of the graph that
 respects a property that is heuristic specific and in the case of the Nearest